 1 Usage of a low grade or incompatible lubricant can damage the gearing or bearings.
 Use only lubricants recommended by the product's manufacturer.
 See the lubricant tables for more information.
 Use only fresh oils/greases.
 Different kinds of greases shall not be mixed up.
 Information about each chemical's safe handling, risks and handling as waste are described in the Safety Data Sheet that is available from manufacturer of the lubricant.
 Note: equipment may have synthetic lubricant as a factory installed lubricant.
 Please refer to order confirmation.
 2 Handle lubricants carefully.
 Prevent leakages to waters, sewers, cellars and other closed places.
 3 Keep lubricants away from heat and open fires.
 Do not smoke.
 4 Avoid contact with skin.
 Protection gloves and safety goggles shall be worn when handling lubricants.
 Hands shall be washed thoroughly after lubrication.
 CD000966_1 5 Keep lubricants away from food and drink.
 Do not inhale any fumes or swallow lubricants.
-CD000067_1 6 Used lubricant shall be handled as hazardous waste following local legal requirements.
+CD000057_1 6 Used lubricant shall be handled as hazardous waste following local legal requirements.
 Store used lubricant in containers indicated for the purpose and dispose by a licensed company.
-5 Avoid contact with skin.
-Protection gloves and safety goggles shall be worn when handling lubricants.
-Hands shall be washed thoroughly after lubrication.
-Keep lubricants away from food and drink.
-Do not inhale any fumes or swallow lubricants.
-Used lubricant shall be handled as hazardous waste following local legal requirements.
-Coordinate of the control of the con

-73/101 7 Keep grease nipples clean.
+74/99 7 Keep grease nipples clean.
 8 All slide bearings must be depressurized for the grease to be able to penetrate.
-F 9 While lubricating, check the functioning of the bearings and observe whether there is any bearing slackness.
+F C 9 While lubricating, check the functioning of the bearings and observe whether there is any bearing slackness.
 10 The specified lubrication periods apply in favorable conditions and normal use.
 More frequent lubrication is recommended in more demanding conditions and in heavy use, particularly of the slide bearings.
-11 Verify that the gear teeth of the open gear transmission are entirely lubricated.
+11 Verify that the gear teeth of the open gear transmission are entirely lubricated. \$ 2222 \$2222